ncrnmcn/nomad/content/index.md

 dg-home: true
 ---

 I heard you are new in town.
 Here's a little help to find your way around.
-We just call it [[Hemlock]] by the way.
+By the way, we just call it [[Hemlock]].

 ![[Hemlock.png]]